- What Are Dave Ramsey’s Baby Steps?

 - You Are Allowed Do-Overs

 We give Dave some stick, but he does have some good advice.
-Let’s turn Dave Ramsey’s baby steps into giant steps toward your financial freedom.
+Let’s turn Dave Ramsey’s baby steps into giant steps toward your financial freedom and.

 We want to take each step, a few steps further.
 We want to give you actionable ways to complete each step and help you stop living paycheck to paycheck.
-When followed, Dave Ramsey’s baby steps can become giants steps toward your financial freedom.
+When followed, Dave Ramsey’s baby steps can become giants steps toward your financial freedom and net worth goals.

 What Are Dave Ramsey’s Baby Steps?